Questions?Call our office to speak with a Trip Consultant 1-888-639-1114

 We pride ourselves in running a relaxed and flexible schedule.
 Every trip is different depending upon the group, other trips in the area, and sometimes the weather.
 Our daily distances can fluctuate depending on weather, activities, and National Park notices.
 The following is a sample of what your trip might be like.

 We meet in Vancouver for our flights.
 (Please review our various flight options but in any event make sure your gear is packed in soft luggage as this will allow for easy storage and transfer into the aircraft).
 As soon as everyone’s gear is stowed, we will board our plane for the incredible flight over the mountains and glaciers.
-Once at the Bear’s Den, on the banks of the Chilko River, we’ll go through the camping procedures and then enjoy the first of many delightful meals in the wilderness.
+Once at Bear Camp, on the banks of the Chilko River, we’ll settle in to our luxury safari-style platform tents before exploring the stunning surroundings before returning to a gourmet welcoming dinner.

-You will quickly notice that the pace of the river has increased.
-Today we descend through Lava Canyon and challenge the longest, continuous rapids of the trip.
+After a hearty breakfast, we’ll break camp, stow our gear and don our wetsuits, pdfs and helmets before pushing off into the river.
+As the current quickens, so do our heartbeats knowing what’s in store.
+We descend through Lava Canyon and challenge the longest, continuous rapids of the trip.
 Heart-stopping hydraulics and towering, standing waves cascade for more than 18 miles through deep and narrow lava gorges, making for some non-stop excitement.
 It is no surprise Lava Canyon has become world-famous among white-water enthusiasts.
-Depending on the trip, we will choose a secluded riverside camp just above or below where the river doubles in size as the turquoise Taseko River joins the Chilko.
+We will stop at Bumper Camp, a secluded riverside camp just below where the river doubles in size as the turquoise Taseko River joins the Chilko.
 At camp, a delightful evening under the stars and celebration is in order after a fun-filled day of adventure.

 This morning the river valley opens as we emerge on the Chilcotin Plateau.
 Birdlife abounds and our casual float is a welcome reprieve after yesterday’s excitement.
 This will be a great day for trying the oars or paddling an inflatable kayaks and everyone will be encouraged to give it a try.
 Arriving relatively early into camp, there will be time for swimming or reading around the campfire.
 Try your hand at some fishing or sit and watch the sunset on the metamorphic rocks across the valley.